apple/axlearn/docs/05-Goodput-Monitoring.md

 ### How to Monitor Cumulative Goodput Metrics

-To enable Goodput recording and monitoring on AxLearn, follow the example below.
+To enable Goodput recording and monitoring on AXLearn, follow the example below.

 ```bash